| |

 There's nothing like walking through a silent winter forest and if you're looking for Connecticut winter hikes that feel like a magical wonderland then you've come to the right place!

-It’s time to start getting excited about winter hiking and these 12 winter hikes in Connecticut are perfect for inspiring your next winter trail adventure.
+It's time to start getting excited about winter hiking and these 12 winter hikes in Connecticut are perfect for inspiring your next winter trail adventure.
+(And if you're still in need of winter hiking gear check out my post ➡️ Winter Hiking Clothes For Women ☃️❄️)

-This is the area with the highest elevations in CT so if you’re looking for snow this area is your best chance of finding it!
+You'll notice a lot of these hikes are in the northwest corner of Connecticut. 🗺 That's because this is the area with the highest elevations in CT so if you're looking for snow this is your best chance at finding it!

 Of course if there's been a recent snow storm then any hike in CT will turn into a winter wonderland and the ones on this list will be made even better!